 Whatever region of India, people reside in, they celebrate with sweets, kites, and with friends and family.
 Starting the day with the dip in the holy Ganges (pronounced as Gung-ahh) River is done wherever possible to commence the auspicious day.
 Surya, the Sun God, is also worshiped throughout the country.
 Fire ceremonies are also a common occurrence.
 People also give donations of sesame seeds, wheat, jaggery, corn, clothing, and money to the poor.

 The origin of this holiday dates back to the epic the Mahabharata, in which the hero Bhishma lay wounded on the battlefield, with arrows piercing his body.
 However, he persevered until the Sun began its Northern movement and then chose to die.

 The Sun is responsible for illumining everything around us and for shedding light on us, both literally and figuratively.
 Surya, the Sun God, is worshiped by many astrologers to help them illumine the lives of others.

-On Makar Sankranti 2014, with this year’s entry of the Sun into the earth sign of Capricorn, the Sun will be joining Mercury.
+On Makar Sankranti 2015, with this year’s entry of the Sun into the earth sign of Capricorn, the Sun will be joining Mercury and Venus.
 Sun and Mercury together form a Buddhaditya yoga, or combination for intelligence.
-However, the closer that Sun gets to Mercury (which is now at 8 degrees Capricorn), the more that Mercury becomes combust by being lost in the Sun’s rays.
+Mercury will soon be going retrograde and moving closer to the Sun.
+However, the closer that Sun gets to Mercury (which is now at 19 degrees Capricorn), the more that Mercury becomes combust by being lost in the Sun’s rays.
 Mercury has a harder time expressing its analytical and intellectual capacities.
 In Ayurveda, Mercury governs the majja dhatu or the nervous tissue, so it’s imperative for those in Mercury cycle to make sure that their nervous system doesn’t get “fried”.